Kenya Moore: Modeling and pageants

-Moore began modeling at the age of 14 and in the course of her modeling career was the January 1992 cover girl for Chicago-based Johnson Publishing Company's Ebony Man's (EM) magazine.
-She also became a model for the Ebony Fashion Fair cosmetic line.
-At 22, Moore won Miss Michigan USA (1993) and then became the second African American woman to win Miss USA.
-She then represented the United States in the Miss Universe 1993 pageant and placed in the top six.
+Moore began modeling at the age of 14, and was the January 1992 cover girl for Ebony Man magazine.
+She also modelled for the Ebony Fashion Fair cosmetic line.
+Moore has also appeared on the covers of Glamour, Seventeen, Ebony, and Essence magazines.
+At 22, Moore won Miss Michigan USA 1993 and then became the second African American woman to win Miss USA.
+She then represented the United States at Miss Universe 1993, and reached the top six.
+Her national costume was the Statue of Liberty.